ShogunPanda-archive/talks-astro/talks/horizontal-scaling-of-a-web3-system-to-the-sky-and-beyond-in-aws.md

 ---
 layout: separator
-main: How does E-IPFS perform?
+main: How does<br/> E-IPFS perform?
 classes: bg-nf-orange-split
 ---